 The Three of Us

-Because of my daughter's cancer treatment, my children and I spent quite a bit of time in New York City, as seen here in this picture in Central Park.
+Because of my daughter's cancer treatment, my children and I spent quite a lot in New York City, as seen in this picture in Central Park.
 We grew to love the city immensely and miss it often.
 This picture showed my children when they were much younger.
 It is hard to imagine that they are already teenagers.
 Or, as my daughter sometimes says, "meanagers."

-Besides having healthy children, I know the desire to have a life filled with happiness, love, travel, success, and adventure.
+Besides having healthy children, I want a life filled with happiness, love, travel, success, and adventure.
 And I don't think boring is in there either.
 At least, I hope not.